ember-learn/guides-source/guides/release/typescript/additional-resources/faq.md

 Along with the `@types/` files mentioned above, we add a starter interface for `config/environment.js` in `app/config/environment.d.ts`.
 This interface will likely require some changes to match your app.

-We install this file because the actual `config/environment.js` is (a) not actually identical with the types as you inherit them in the content of an application, but rather a superset of what an application has access to, and (b) not in a the same location as the path at which you look it up.
+We install this file because the actual `config/environment.js` is (a) not actually identical with the types as you inherit them in the content of an application, but rather a superset of what an application has access to, and (b) not in the same location as the path at which you look it up.
 The actual `config/environment.js` file executes in Node during the build, and Ember CLI writes its result as `<my-app>/config/environment` into your build for consumption at runtime.

 ## Type Narrowing with Ember Debug Assert